ChrisSargent/Sticky-Pixel-Site/src/_home/services.md

 classlist: section--detail
 ---

+To help our clients become more successful in ultra-competitive environments, we focus on three core services:

-## Digital Design and Development
+## Web and Application Development
-Our core business is building the things you see; the look, feel and interaction of your website or application.
-We use the latest HTML, CSS and Javascript technologies and naturally our work looks delicious on all devices.
+Building beautiful, digital things; using the latest HTML, CSS and Javascript technologies to create cohesive experiences for your customers across all devices.

-- Web design and development (HTML, CSS, Javascript)
+- Bespoke web and application design and development
 - Responsive development
 - Front-end engineering
+- eCommerce
+- WordPress & CMS customisation

+## UX / UI and Product Consulting
+Designing the look and feel of websites and applications to create memorable user interactions and product experience.

+- User and product discovery consulting
+- User scenarios and persona development
+- User journey & story mapping
-- User experience and interaction
+- User experience & interaction best practice
-- Ecommerce
+- Designing for accessibility
+- Managing external development agencies where necessary, using Agile-inspired methods

 ## Digital Marketing
-We care about our client’s stories and we go out of our way to ensure they are told in the most compelling way.
-We are big believers of using inbound marketing strategies and amazing content to drive traffic your way.
-Whether you need to generate more leads, increase your brand recognition or convert more prospects we’ll have some ideas that we think you’ll love.
+We care about our clients' stories and we go out of our way to ensure they are told in the most compelling way.
+We employ content marketing methods to generate more leads, increase brand recognition and convert more prospects, leading to improvements in our clients' bottom line.

+- Marketing strategy design and consulting
+- Digital marketing campaigns
+- PPC campaign management
+- On-page and external SEO Consulting
+- Online content strategy
 - Visual and graphic design
 - Branding and identity design
 - Digital and physical style guides
-- Digital marketing (not just ppc!)
-- Online content strategy
-- User scenarios and persona development

-When we need them, we can count on a small network of trusted specialists; copywriters, back-end developers and programmers who extend our services and our expertise.